vladimirnani/DjangoCommands/README.md

 This tool is a Sublime Text wrapper around django `manage.py` commands.

-With it you can run django commands like runserver, syncdb, migrate from Command Palette.
+With it you can run django commands like `Django: Run Server`, `Django: Sync Database`, `Django: Migrate` from Command Palette.

 You can also run `Django: Custom Command` to access other manage.py commands.
+Try `Django: Help` and you will get full list of commands provided by each application.

 Currently only tested on Windows 7/8, Mac OS, Ubuntu